YasminIlagan/Ilagan-Yasmin-Ivy-CS2101_OOPactivities/README.md

 ## ✅ Checklist of Activities
 ### 📂 Laboratory Activities
 - [x] **Activity 1: Basic Input Handling**
-  - Implemented basic input/output functionality.
-  - Verified with screenshots.
 - [x] **Activity 2: Arrays and Loops**
-  - Calculated array means and displayed multiplication tables.
-  - Verified with screenshots.
 - [x] **Activity 3: Classes and Inheritance**
-  - Designed base and derived classes for artists (e.g., Singer, Dancer, Painter).
-  - Verified with output screenshots for each derived class.
 - [x] **Activity 4: Shapes and Collections**
-  - Demonstrated polymorphism and collections using shape classes.
-  - Verified with screenshots.

 ### 📂 Exercise Sets
 - [x] **Exercise Set 1**
-  - Created introductory programs using escape sequences, temperature conversion, and welcome messages.

----

-## ✨ How to Use This Repository
-1. Navigate to the desired activity or exercise folder.
-2. Open the `.java` files to view the code implementation.
-3. Refer to the respective output files/screenshots for program results.

----

-## 🤩 Get Creative!
-This repository demonstrates creativity and mastery of OOP concepts, as evidenced by structured file organization, efficient code, and polished output results.

-Happy coding! ✨